anyafp/ece4960/_labs/lab3.md

 ### ToF Modes

 The ToF sensor has 3 modes as shown in the table in the prelab section.
-The Long mode is the best to capture longer ranges, but it works best in a darker environment.
-If the environment is very bright, the Short mode would allow for more range.
+If we don't need to detect a distance of more than 136cm, we should use the Short mode because this is the maximum range in any environment (bright and dark).
+However, if we want a longer range, we should first ensure that in an environment that's not too bright and use either the Medium or Long mode depending on the range we need.
+The Short mode might be best for the final robot since it would operate in a well lit area.
+But this depends on the setup of potential obstacles and how far away they will be from the robot.

 ### Read Distance